 Tennessee and the Volkswagen Diesel Settlement

-For additional information about the VW Settlement, please visit EPA’s Volkswagen Clean Air Act Partial Settlement webpage, the U.S. Department of Justice’s Volkswagen Settlement webpage, the Volkswagen/Audi Diesel Emissions Settlement Program website, and the National Association of State Energy Offcials and National Association of Clean Air Agencies Volkswagen Settlement Clearinghouse webpage.
+For additional information about the VW Settlement, please visit EPA’s Volkswagen Clean Air Act Partial Settlement webpage, the U.S. Department of Justice’s Volkswagen Settlement webpage, and the Volkswagen/Audi Diesel Emissions Settlement Program website.
 Additional resources related to the VW Settlement can be found on TDEC's VW Settlement Resources page.